 Timing is Key to a Successful Customer Survey

-The best hotels have staffs that listen to customers and take care of their needs quickly and politely, but those individual moments of delight must become second nature to the entire staff so that every guest has an equally rewarding experience.
-The staff must become so attuned to guest needs that they can anticipate expectations.
+The best hotels have staffs that listen to customers and take care of their needs quickly and politely.
+Those individual moments of delight must become second nature to the entire staff so that every guest has an equally rewarding experience.
+The staff must become so attuned to guest needs that they anticipate expectations.
 Unless you make superior service an ongoing quest, you will never exceed the standards set by your competition.

 It goes without saying that you have trained your staff to greet guests with a smile and pay attention to their needs and requests, but it takes more than a smile to earn customer service awards and customer loyalty.
 You must focus on continuously improving processes so that each time the customer returns they discover a new reason to delight in the experience.
 The best way to do that is with frequent, effective hotel surveys and careful, rigorous analysis of the responses.